Monday, September 5, 2011

 Step 2: Create C++ Project

-Now we need to create the library code.
-Therefore create a new C++ Project called "JNI Library".
-Create a source folder src within that project.
-The function header for the shared function needs to follow a very specific coding.
+The header file for the shared functions needs to follow a very specific coding.
 This is generated by javah, a helper program of your JDK.
 We will do this by using an external tool helper.

-Use Run -> External Tools -> External Tools Configurations... and create a new Program launcher.
+Use Run -> External Tools -> External Tools Configurations... and create a new Program launcher:

-Open the project properties of JNI Library and go to C/C++ General/Paths and Symbols.
-On the Includes tab add include and include/win32 folders of your JDK to the include paths for GNU C++.
+On the Includes tab add following folders from your JDK to the include paths for GNU C++.

 Now we can add our implementation in C++.